U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

 A supplemental three cell test pit is available for material testing.
 The test pit contains a reaction frame for load plate testing.
-All cells are enclosed, which allows the water table to be controlled with additional flexibility in testing unbound materials for pavement structures and other geotechnical applications.
+All cells are enclosed; this allows the water table to be controlled with additional flexibility in testing unbound materials for pavement structures and other geotechnical applications.

 The ALF is a transportable linear full-scale accelerated loading facility which applies a rolling wheel load on a 13.7 m (45 ft) test length of any test pavement.
 Figure 1 shows two ALF machines at the Federal Highway Administration (FHWA) PTF.
 The first ALF was delivered to PTF in 1986 and the second was purchased in 1993.